pdxlocations/control/README.md

 # Control - A console-based configuration tool for Meshtastic nodes

+Control for Meshtastic is a fully-featured Meshtastic configuration tool made for running in console, utilizing Curses.

 <img width="573" alt="Screenshot 2025-03-04 at 4 30 50 PM" src="https://github.com/user-attachments/assets/bc6a6590-f026-440c-9408-b26a644a2906" />

 ## Arguments